andrew/ultimate-awesome/README.md

 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-semantickernel](https://github.com/geffzhang/awesome-semantickernel) - Awesome list of tools and projects with the awesome semantic kernel framework.
 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
+- [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [Awesome-Deception](https://github.com/tolgadevsec/Awesome-Deception) - An awesome list of resources on deception-based security with honeypots and honeytokens.